 Patrick will die without his insulin in 2017 if a sustainable plan to replace CDIC funding isn’t secure.

 As we crawl slowly through the snarl of Kampala traffic chaos on a Thursday evening, these thoughts fill my mind, and my heart is heavy.
 I knew the intentions of the Sonia Nabeta Foundation were pure and the need great, but I had to look into the eyes of the children here and hear the hopes and fears of their parents and grandparents to truly understand the urgency.

-My 10-year-old son was diagnosed with Type 1 last fall and every day my family and friends are thankful to live in Canada, a country where all the support we need is available.
-Elijah, my son, is thriving – he wants to play in the National Hockey League and Max Domi, a fellow Type 1 diabetic, is his favourite player.
+My 10-year-old son was diagnosed with type 1 last fall and every day my family and friends are thankful to live in Canada, a country where all the support we need is available.
+Elijah, my son, is thriving—he wants to play in the National Hockey League and Max Domi, a fellow with type 1 diabetes, is his favorite player.
 He plays baseball, his disease is balanced and if something changes and he needs medical attention, it’s never far away.
-Death from Type 1 in a country like ours is a rare thing.
+Death from type 1 in a country like ours is a rare thing.

 It should be a rare thing everywhere.

 These children here in Uganda, brimming with such resilience and potential, should not face the prospect of death when the solution to their disease is right before our eyes.